Return to Resources

 What are TPO’s?

-A Temporary Protection Order (TPO) is a written statement from a court that tells the abuser to stop the abuse or face serious legal consequences.
-It offers civil legal protection from domestic violence to victims, both women and men.
+A Temporary Protection Order (TPO) is a written order from a court that informs the abuser to stay away and stop the abuse, or face serious legal consequences.
+It offers civil legal protection to both men and women that are victims of domestic violence, stalking, or harrassment.

 Types of Protection Orders